How do we know that we’re choosing the wrong person? This question bothers people especially those who are about to take a vow of marriage.

 Do you know who you really are?
 This question freezes us sometimes.
 It is an indication that we don’t really understand ourselves.

-Intimate relationship is a process of linking ourselves with other people.
+An intimate relationship is a process of linking ourselves with other people.
 It is some sort of connection that binds us with someone we love.

 Failure to adhere cohesiveness on both parties creates conflict.
 When there is conflict, we tend to interpret things in a conventional and automatic manner.
 We then begin to attribute the consequence of action to something.